parkerdonahue/TypUs/USERSTORIES.md

 # User Story 1
-As a general Typus user, I want to be given a prompt to type and measure my typing statisics so that I can determine my typing ability and improve.
+As a general Typus user, I want to sign up for an account with my email so I can access a profile that stores my statistics.

 Acceptance Criteria:

-- User can access app (login optional).
+- User can sign up for an account with their email
-- User can view and type the given prompt.
+- Data can be stored in a database
-- User has their statisics shown to them.
+- User can modify, view, and access their account details

 # User Story 2
 As a general Typus user, I want to see how I compare to other players so I can see how much more I can improve